Marcin-Lach/javsc/diary/README.md

 - dash
 - bullet time
 - get points for running close to enemies
-- get power from void
+- get power from The Void
 - set traps
-	- version 1 : player leaves colorful trail that captures enemies that walk on it
-	- version 2 : player has to draw "trap" by leaving a trail, trap is completed when player reaches the begining of the trail, all enemies captured inside the trail are trapped and consumed by void
+	- player has to draw "trap" by leaving a trail
+	- trap is completed when player reaches the begining of the trail
+	- all enemies captured inside the trap are trapped and consumed by The Void
+	- [to consider] - enemies move faster on the trail until it is closed as a trap
+	- player dies when it enters the trap
+	- trap stays until end of round
+	- after trap is closed, new enemies avoid the trap
+		- [to consider] - can enemies be pushed by other enemies into closed trap?
+		- alternative - after trap is closed, it is treated as a hole in map (The Void); player is essentially cutting out the map
+	- player should decide to turn trail on and off
+	- to leave the trail, player must use ink;
+		- ink can be obtained by sacrificing enemies to The Void (catching them into trap)
+		- player earns some ink after completing each wave
+			- wave ends with the void flooding whole screen (only white triangle from player's sprite remains visible)
 - alternative mechanics : push enemies from or lure them to The Edge